SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

-especially those that show cunning or intellect: debate, puzzle contests, andimpromptu invention competitions called"Loll'il" (“I make”) where participants must come up with a solution to a problem using a stock set of seemingly unrelated parts.
+especially those that show cunning or intellect: debate, puzzle contests, andimpromptu invention competitions called"Loll'il" ("I make”) where participants must come up with a solution to a problem using a stock set of seemingly unrelated parts.
 Both subspecies have a solid eye for art that many outsiders find surprising; children are taught history and appreciation